developer-guy/spring-security-ldap-auth-with-angular2/README.md

 ## Deployment

-After everythings done you should open : http://localhost:8080 and the page is redirect /login endpoint.
+After everythings done you should open : http://localhost:8080 and the page is automatically redirect /login endpoint.

+Login Credentials is providing by [test-server.ldif](https://github.com/developer-guy/spring-security-ldap-auth-with-angular2/blob/master/backend/src/main/resources/test-server.ldif)

+You can login with :
+Username : ben
+Password : benspassword

 ## Built With

 * [Angular2](https://angular.io/) - The web framework used